 It seemed too easy, like ‘pay-to-play,’ and left her with some discerning questions, such as, how useful, reliable, and authentic is professional accreditation really, anyway?

-However, if you dig around, you will discover that the more grass-roots herbal medicine schools, like Rockwell choose not to participate.
+And, if you dig around, you will soon discover that only ‘naturopathic’ schools participate.

-You can see this through course offerings by Susun Weed at her Wise Woman University.
+You can see this echoed through course offerings by Susun Weed at her Wise Woman University.
 She is a world renown, pioneering herbalist herself and her school is proudly unaccredited, we might add.

 Additionally, Susun is flat out against licensing herbalists, and here’s why.

 That being said, and as a well-established school, we stand with our herbal educator allies and choose not to be listed with these organizations.

 Until holistic medicine becomes a regulated industry and a system is in place to offer licensing to holistic medicine practitioners, Rockwell will operate as an independent holistic medicine school.

 By declining to participate in professional accreditation, Rockwell is able to avoid the controversies of professional accreditation and stay true to our values.The truth is, when it comes to the study of holistic medicine, one’s educational choices are paramount and should be based on quality and affordability vs. claims of ‘professional accreditation.’

 Lastly, some of the same agencies who offer professional accreditation do also offer board certification, which is a different thing altogether.